 Part of the Crystalwood Collection, a portfolio of luxury hotels where difference is celebrated, the pet-friendly Little Albion Guest House is easy to fall in love with.
 The hotel is set in a former convent, which means a dreamy combination of period features and contemporary finishes.
-Visitors come here for the location and on-trend bespoke interiors but return for the extra touches, such as the rooftop terrace, the 24-hour honesty bar and the home-away-from-home experience.
+Visitors come here for the location and on-trend bespoke interiors, but they return for the extra touches, such as the rooftop terrace, the 24-hour honesty bar and the home-away-from-home experience.

-Though not strictly in Surry Hills (it’s just a short walk away in Chippendale), The Old Clare Hotel wins hearts for its vintage designer touches and stylish execution.
+Though not strictly in Surry Hills (it’s just a short walk away in Chippendale), the Old Clare Hotel wins hearts for its vintage designer touches and stylish execution.
 Rooms here are all about exposed brick, wood panelling and pops of colour, while bathrooms come with walk-in showers or deep-soaking tubs – a welcome retreat after a day of sightseeing.
-Even the outside of the property is of interest: The Old Clare stretches across two iconic heritage-listed buildings.
+Even the outside of the property is of interest: the Old Clare stretches across two iconic heritage-listed buildings.

 With the nightlife of Oxford Street and Darlinghurst only five minutes down the road, these luxury apartments are the perfect distance from the action: close enough to access but quiet enough to allow a good night’s sleep.
 You won’t find trendy, industrial-style interiors or exciting, on-site restaurants here, but it’s ideal for those who want the flexibility and convenience of an apartment.
 To make your stay extra special, book one of the penthouse lofts – the city views are well worth the price tag.